 The principal Maltese legislation regulating companies and commercial partnerships is the Companies Act 1995, which to a large extent, derives its basis from UK legislation.
 The Maltese Companies Act defines the types of corporate entities or commercial partnerships that may be established and regulates the manner in which their affairs are to be conducted.

-The Malta Financial Services Authority (MFSA) houses the Registry of Companies where all commercial partnerships including companies are registered irrespective of what type of activities they carry out.
+The Malta Financial Services Authority (MFSA) houses the Malta Business Registry where all commercial partnerships including companies are registered irrespective of what type of activities they carry out.

 A private company is a company that must, by its memorandum or articles: